pavlokurochka/data_migration_sfdc/README.md

 ## Infrastructure

-The project is build around the Python command line (CLI) application that manipulates that data in the [DuckDB](https://duckdb.org/docs/) database.
+The project is build around the Python command line (CLI) application that manipulates the data in the [DuckDB](https://duckdb.org/docs/) database.
 I use Python module [simple-salesforce](https://pypi.org/project/simple-salesforce/) to read data from and load into Salesforce.com.
 While off the shelf tools like [Data Loader](https://developer.salesforce.com/docs/atlas.en-us.dataLoader.meta/dataLoader/data_loader_intro.htm) and Import Wizards exist, i think this way is much better to integrate into the overall flow and methodology and to automate many manual steps.
-Application saves reports into Excel files.
+This application saves reports into Excel files.

 ### Environment setup